carmenquesada/ApuntesFrontend/README.md

 Al llamar a useContext(AuthorizationContext), estás accediendo al objeto que contiene el estado del usuario autenticado.
 De ese objeto, extraes la propiedad loggedInUser.

 Ejemplo: ver RestaurantsScreenLab2.js

+# RestaurantDetail implementation
+Now we need to modify our code to retrieve restaurant details.
+To this end, modify your code to:

+Change getDetail(id) function of RestaurantEndpoints.js

+Change useEffect function of RestaurantDetailScreen.js

+Notice that we do not need to check if a user is logged in, as the details of restaurants are public.

+Check that restaurant details and products are retrieved from the backend and listed at RestaurantDetailScreen component.

+Ver RestaurantsEndpointsLab2.js